Press "Enter" to skip to content

 © Copyright 2021 Jari Villanueva TapsBugler.com

-The Tomb of the Unknown Soldier sits majestically on a hill in Arlington National Cemetery overlooking Washington DC.
-Under the marble sarcophagus lies an Unknown Soldier from World War I. Directly in front, beneath the words “Here Lies In Honored Glory An American Soldier Known But To God”, lie two more Unknown Soldiers, one from World War II, the other from the Korean Conflict.
-In between lies an empty crypt that held the remains of the Unknown Soldier from the Vietnam War who was identified after DNA examination.
-The crypt is now marked with the words “Honoring and Keeping Faith with America’s Missing Servicemen 1958-1975” as a reminder of the commitment of the Armed Forces to the fullest possible accounting of missing service members.
+The Tomb of the Unknown Soldier sits majestically on a hill in Arlington National Cemetery, overlooking Washington, DC.
+Under the marble sarcophagus lies an Unknown Soldier from World War I. Directly in front, beneath the words “Here Lies In Honored Glory An American Soldier Known But To God,” lie two more Unknown Soldiers, one from World War II and the other from the Korean Conflict.
+In between lies an empty crypt that once held the remains of the Unknown Soldier from the Vietnam War, who was identified after DNA examination.
+The crypt is now marked with the words “Honoring and Keeping Faith with America’s Missing Servicemen 1958-1975” as a reminder of the Armed Forces’ commitment to the fullest possible accounting of missing service members.

 A Tomb Guard walks the mat on the plaza at the Tomb of the Unknown Soldier

-The Tomb of the Unknown Soldier is guarded by Soldiers of the 3rd United States Infantry Regiment (The Old Guard) stationed at Fort Myer, adjacent to the Cemetery.
-Since assuming the task of guarding the Tomb in 1948 these Tomb Guards have kept constant vigil at the Tomb every hour of the day, every day of the year.
+The Tomb of the Unknown Soldier is guarded by Soldiers of the 3rd United States Infantry Regiment (The Old Guard), stationed at Fort Myer, adjacent to the Cemetery.
+Since assuming the task of guarding the Tomb in 1948, these Tomb Guards have kept a constant vigil at the Tomb every hour of the day, every day of the year.
 The Tomb has not been unguarded since 1937.
-The Old Guard (a name given to the regiment by General Winfield Scott during the Mexican War in 1847) took over the duties of guarding the Tomb as well as providing ceremonial support to the President and Arlington National Cemetery from the 2nd Regiment, 3rd United States Cavalry following World War II.
+The Old Guard (a name given to the regiment by General Winfield Scott during the Mexican War in 1847) took over the duties of guarding the Tomb and providing ceremonial support to the President and Arlington National Cemetery from the 2nd Regiment, 3rd United States Cavalry, following World War II.

 Soldier from the 3rd United States Cavalry guards the Tomb

-The 3rd Cavalry Regiment had provided ceremonial support at Arlington since World War I. Those Cavalry Troopers provided the ceremonial unit at the first interment of the Unknown Soldier of World War I. They were also tasked with guarding the Tomb of the Unknown Soldier between 1926 and 1942 when it was felt that a proper military sentinel was appropriate for such an honored place.
-Indeed, if one looks at photos of soldiers guarding the Tomb during this time, you will note the spurs worn by the Cavalry Troopers.
+The 3rd Cavalry Regiment had provided ceremonial support at Arlington since World War I. Those Cavalry Troopers served as the ceremonial unit at the first interment of the Unknown Soldier of World War I. They were also tasked with guarding the Tomb of the Unknown Soldier between 1926 and 1942, when it was considered appropriate to have a proper military sentinel at such an honored place.
+Indeed, photos of soldiers guarding the Tomb during this period show the spurs worn by the Cavalry Troopers.

 Staff Sergeant Frank Witchey, Bugler, 3rd United States Cavalry

-The bugle call of Taps has had a long association with Arlington National Cemetery.
-Today it is sounded at the many daily interments at Arlington as well as at the Tomb of the Unknown Soldier when a wreath is presented in honor of the Unknowns by the many military, veteran, civic, fraternal, school and other organizations that travel to Washington to pay homage.
+The bugle call of Taps has long been associated with Arlington National Cemetery.
+Today it is sounded at the many daily interments at Arlington, as well as at the Tomb of the Unknown Soldier when a wreath is presented in honor of the Unknowns by the many military, veteran, civic, fraternal, school, and other organizations that travel to Washington to pay homage.
 It is also sounded at memorial services and ceremonies held in the cemetery.
-It is difficult to visit Arlington and not hear the 24 notes of the call sounded by a military bugler from one of the four premier military bands stationed in the national capital region.
+It is difficult to visit Arlington without hearing the 24 notes of the call sounded by a military bugler from one of the four premier military bands stationed in the national capital region.

 Chief Master Sergeant Robert McConnell sounds Taps near the Air Force Memorial in Arlington National Cemetery

-Taps originated during the American Civil War, first replacing the regulation call for Extinguish Lights (Lights Out) in 1862, and then later gaining an association with military funerals by the end of the war.
-The call was usually sounded after the three volleys of rifles were fired.
-This practice was performed at military funerals following the Civil War and put into regulation in 1891.
-The first burials at Arlington took place in 1864 but no one knows exactly when Taps was first sounded at a graveside ceremony.
+Taps originated during the American Civil War, first replacing the regulation call for Extinguish Lights (Lights Out) in 1862 and later becoming associated with military funerals by the end of the war.
+The call was usually sounded after the three rifle volleys.
+This practice was performed at military funerals following the Civil War and was put into regulation in 1891.
+The first burials at Arlington took place in 1864, but no one knows exactly when Taps was first sounded at a graveside ceremony.

 Decoration Day (Memorial Day) Post card from the 1890s

-Certainly by the 1870s Taps was part of the military ritual at funerals and gradually became part of memorial services.
+By the 1870s, Taps was part of the military funeral ritual and gradually became part of memorial services.
 The first Memorial Day observances at Arlington were held on May 30th, 1868.
-There is no written record of Taps being sounded as part of that ceremony but as years went on, Taps became an important part of the annual program.
-There are newspaper accounts of Taps being sounded at this annual event around the turn of the century.
-The buglers were from the local infantry units, US Marine Band or Cavalry Regiments stationed at Fort Myer.
+There is no written record of Taps being sounded as part of that ceremony, but over the years Taps became an important part of the annual program.
+Newspaper accounts from around the turn of the century describe Taps being sounded at this annual event.
+The buglers were from local infantry units, the US Marine Band, or Cavalry Regiments stationed at Fort Myer.

 Bugler George Maker at Fort Myer VA circa 1910

-Taps is the only bugle call that has a dual purpose.
-It is our National Song of Farewell, designated by Congress, sounded at military funerals and memorial services and it still is used in its original intent-as the lights out call in the evening.
-Today Taps is sounded (usually played on a recording) on every US military base around the world to close out the evening.
-The call can be heard at Arlington in the evening at 11 PM as the notes drift over the headstones of military personnel who once went to sleep with the bugle sound in their ears.
+Taps is the only bugle call with a dual purpose.
+It is our National Song of Farewell, designated by Congress, and is sounded at military funerals and memorial services.
+It is still used in its original intent as the lights-out call in the evening.
+Today, Taps is sounded (usually played on a recording) on every US military base around the world to close out the evening.
+The call can be heard at Arlington in the evening at 11 PM, as the notes drift over the headstones of military personnel who once went to sleep with the bugle sound in their ears.

-Military funerals at Arlington National Cemetery are supported by the bands in Washington DC.
-Those musical units include The United States Army Band (Pershing’s Own), The Old Guard Fife and Drum Corps, The United States Marine Band (The President’s Own), The United States Marine Drum and Bugle Corps (The Commandant’s Own), The United States Navy Band, and The United States Air Force Band.
-Coast Guard funerals are musically supported by the Navy Band or contract bugler.
+Military funerals at Arlington National Cemetery are supported by bands in Washington, DC.
+These musical units include The United States Army Band (Pershing’s Own), The Old Guard Fife and Drum Corps, The United States Marine Band (The President’s Own), The United States Marine Drum and Bugle Corps (The Commandant’s Own), The United States Navy Band, and The United States Air Force Band.
+Coast Guard funerals are musically supported by the Navy Band or a contract bugler.
 (The Coast Guard Band is located in Connecticut)

 Soldiers from the 3d U.S. Infantry Regiment (The Old Guard); The U.S. Army Band, “Pershing’s Own”, and The 3d U.S. Infantry Regiment (The Old Guard) Caisson Platoon, conduct military funeral honors with funeral escort for U.S. Army Chief Warrant Officer 2 Jonathan Farmer in Section 60 of Arlington National Cemetery, Arlington, Virginia, April 9, 2019.
 (U.S. Army photo by Elizabeth Fraser / Arlington National Cemetery / released)

-Bands are used in Full Honor funerals to lead a procession through Arlington that includes a military commander, escort troops, casket bearers, chaplains and a horse drawn caisson.
-The bands play on the march (with muffled drum cadences) and perform appropriate hymns as the flag-draped casket is moved to the grave and as the flag is being folded following Taps.
+Bands are used in Full Honor funerals to lead a procession through Arlington that includes a military commander, escort troops, casket bearers, chaplains, and a horse-drawn caisson.
+The bands play on the march (with muffled drum cadences) and perform appropriate hymns as the flag-draped casket is moved to the grave and as the flag is folded following Taps.
 Taps is sounded by a bandsman who steps out from the formation to render the honor.

 US Navy Bugler sounds Taps in Arlington National Cemetery

-For Standard Honors funerals a bugler sounds Taps.
-Standard Honors (once referred to as Simple Honors) do not include all of the portions of a Full Honors funeral but include the basic elements of a military funeral service- casket bearers, a firing party of rifles, a chaplain and a bugler.
-As in every ceremony, the call is sounded following the three volleys before the flag is folded and presented to the next of kin.
+At Standard Honors funerals, a bugler sounds Taps.
+Standard Honors (formerly referred to as Simple Honors) do not include all the portions of a Full Honors funeral but do include the basic elements of a military funeral service—casket bearers, a firing party of rifles, a chaplain, and a bugler.
+As in every ceremony, the call is sounded after the three volleys, before the flag is folded and presented to the next of kin.

 US Army Bugler sounds Taps at the Tomb of the Unknown Soldier

-An important duty for military bands are the ceremonies held at the Tomb of the Unknown Soldier.
+An important duty for military bands is the ceremonies held at the Tomb of the Unknown Soldier.
 The Tomb is the domain of the US Army.
-Being the senior service, it is charged with the responsibility of guarding the Unknown Soldiers and providing buglers to sound Taps at ceremonies held on the plaza.
+As the senior service, it is charged with guarding the Unknown Soldiers and providing buglers to sound Taps at ceremonies on the plaza.
 Buglers are selected from members of The United States Army Band.
 These buglers sound Taps at the many wreath ceremonies held daily.
-Usually done in two shifts (morning and afternoon) they report to the Sergeant of the Guard or Relief Commander under the Memorial Amphitheater.
-The Tomb Guards have an area located in the basement of the Memorial Amphitheater Display Room where they train and prepare for their daily missions.
-It is here where the bugler will prepare for a ceremony on the plaza.
+Usually done in two shifts (morning and afternoon), they report to the Sergeant of the Guard or Relief Commander under the Memorial Amphitheater.
+The Tomb Guards have an area in the basement of the Memorial Amphitheater Display Room where they train and prepare for their daily missions.
+It is here that the bugler prepares for a ceremony on the plaza.
 Many buglers bring their band jacket (the US Army Band wears a unique eight-button frock adorned with special insignia and chevrons and a scarlet cap) on a hanger in a plastic travel bag and bring along essentials for the day-a lint brush, polishing cloth for the bugle, and a practice mute for warming up.
-The Tomb Guard has impeccable standards and the buglers strive to make sure they are presentable to the public when they follow the Sentinel onto the plaza for a wreath ceremony.
+The Tomb Guard maintains impeccable standards, and the buglers strive to be presentable to the public when they follow the Sentinel onto the plaza for a wreath ceremony.

 Walking onto the plaza for a wreath ceremony

-The Army Buglers at the Tomb are addressed as “Sergeant B” and are respected by the Tomb Guard for what they bring to the mission in terms of their musical skill.
-There is a mutual respect and admiration between the Tomb Guards and “Sergeant B”.
+The Army Buglers at the Tomb are addressed as “Sergeant B” and are respected by the Tomb Guard for their musical skill and the role they play in the mission.
+There is mutual respect and admiration between the Tomb Guards and “Sergeant B”.
 In addition to sounding Taps, the buglers assist with moving the wreath to be presented at ceremonies.

 Air Force full Honors Wreath Ceremony

-When a service related ceremony is held at the Tomb of the Unknown Soldier (for example, a wreath laying ceremony by the Chief of Staff of the United States Air Force) that branch will provide the ceremonial support.
-This would include a platoon of military personnel from the respective service and their band.
-These type of services are considered Full Honors wreath ceremonies.
-The band will play a national anthem if the presenter represents a foreign nation, followed by the playing of the Star-Spangled Banner.
-Once the wreath is presented there is the customary beating of four muffled ruffles on the drum and the sounding of Taps.
+When a service-related ceremony is held at the Tomb of the Unknown Soldier (for example, a wreath-laying ceremony by the Chief of Staff of the United States Air Force), that branch will provide the ceremonial support.
+This support includes a platoon of military personnel from the respective service and their band.
+These types of services are considered Full Honors wreath ceremonies.
+The band will play the national anthem if the presenter represents a foreign nation, followed by the Star-Spangled Banner.
+Once the wreath is presented, there is the customary beating of four muffled ruffles on the drum and the sounding of Taps.
 For this Taps, the bugler comes from the service branch performing the ceremony.
 As an Air Force Ceremonial Trumpeter, I had the honor of sounding Taps at the Tomb of the Unknown Soldier on several occasions for a Full Honors wreath ceremony.

 US Army Bugler sounds Taps in the rain

 It is a duty not taken lightly.
-Sounding Taps might be interpreted as a pretty easy chore considering the fact it’s a short call.
+Sounding Taps might be seen as a pretty easy chore, given that it’s a short call.
 As the late author and collector Roy Hempley wrote, “Taps is a simple tune, but it is not easy to play with the appropriate combination of beauty, emotion and serenity demanded by these occasions.
 Each bugler develops his or her style within limits defined by military custom and good taste.
 A not-so-obvious fact, however, is that buglers sometimes must render this solemn symbol of mourning under the most difficult circumstances, which might include hot or cold weather, rain, etc. There is no room for error regardless of the demands.”
-I have always considered sounding Taps at the Tomb of the Unknown Soldier as the military musicians equivalent of playing Carnegie Hall.
-It is the place where the most pressure of performance is placed.
+I have always considered sounding Taps at the Tomb of the Unknown Soldier the military musicians’ equivalent of playing Carnegie Hall.
+It is the place where the most pressure is placed on performance.

 US Marine Bugler at the Tomb for a ceremony in the 1920s